-The University, in common with other large organizations, has some agreed ways of doing things in order to operate efficiently and equitably for the benefit of all members.
+The University, in common with other large organizations, has some agreed ways of doing things in order to operate for the benefit of all members.
 The rules and procedures listed below will affect you at some time or another.
-In some cases there are penalties (e.g. fines or exclusion from examinations) for failure to observe these procedures and therefore they should be read with care.
+In some cases there are penalties (eg fines or exclusion from examinations) for failure to observe these procedures and therefore they should be read with care.